Region-centric Image-Language Pretraining for Open-Vocabulary Detection

 Our models utilize the rich image-text information acquired through pretraining, which may reinforce deficiencies and biases in the raw web data and expose potentially harmful biases or stereotypes.
-The models we trained are designed for academic research purposes and need more rigorous fairness studies before serving other applications.
+The models we trained are designed for academic research purposes and need more rigorous fairness studies or data cleaning before serving product applications.